 Trustee Scholarships and Heritage Awards

-Academic scholarships and awards are based on high school academic record and test scores (ACT or SAT).
+Academic scholarships and awards are based on high school academic record and test scores (ACT or SAT), if desired by the student.
 Consideration may be given to leadership abilities, letters of recommendation, and/or community involvement, as well.
 Additional information can be obtained from the Office of Admission.

 Legacy Award